mcorreiab/skip-interview-challenge/README.md

 docker-compose up
 ```
 The service will be available on port 8080.
 The RabbitMQ management interface will be available on port 15672.
 The PostgreSQL database will be available on port 5432.
+To access the RabbitMQ management interface, use the following credentials:
+- Username: admin
+- Password: admin

 To stop the project, execute the following command:
 ```bash